 Daylighting Østerå

-After years underground, Aalborg's lost river Østerå will be brought to daylight to bring new nature-based resilience and life to the city.
+After years underground in sewers, we are setting Aalborg’s lost river Østerå free to bring new nature-based resilience and public life to the city.

 Curious for more?